Quisling: Verb form

 The back-formed verb, to quisle (/ˈkwɪzəl/) exists, and gave rise to a much less common version of the noun: quisler.
 However, the verb form was rare even during World War II and has entirely disappeared from contemporary usage.

 Postwar use

 Quisling was applied to some who cooperated with communist takeovers.
 As an illustration, the renegade social democrat Zdeněk Fierlinger of Czechoslovakia was frequently derided as "Quislinger" for his collaboration with the Communist Party of Czechoslovakia.

+A 1966 Peanuts comic strip shows Lucy dragging Linus out of Snoopy's doghouse yelling "Traitor!
+Quisling!
+Squealer!" at Snoopy for betraying him hiding there.

+In the Doctor Who story Day of the Daleks (1972), the Doctor calls a man who collaborates with the Daleks a Quisling.

-"The Patriot Game", one of the best known songs to emerge from the Irish nationalist struggle, includes the line "...those quislings who sold out the Patriot Game" in some versions (although the original uses "cowards" and other versions substitute "rebels" or "traitors").
+"The Patriot Game", one of the best known songs to emerge from the Irish nationalist struggle, includes, in some versions, the line "...those quislings who sold out the Patriot Game" (the original uses "cowards" and other versions substitute "rebels" or "traitors").

+In "Edge of Darkness", the 1943 film with Errol Flynn and Ann Sheridan a clip from radio speech by Winston Churchill quotes him as saying, "...and the filthy Quisling that is his tool.".
+Errol Flynn also tells a traitorous character that, "Soon all Norway will know he's a Quisling.".

 In the Norwegian television series Occupied, Norwegians who are seen as collaborating with the Russian invaders and later with European Union peacekeepers are called Quislings.

+Max Brooks' 2006 novel World War Z features survivors who lose their minds due to the apocalypse and pretend to be zombies themselves, even going so far as to biting and eating other survivors.
+These zombie-like survivors are called Quislings.

 In the epilogue of Farnham's Freehold by Robert A. Heinlein, a sign is posted listing available goods and services.
 One of the items listed is "Jerked Quisling (by the neck)".